Camp Bob Waldorf

 Room and Board

-At Camp Bob Waldorf, your summer salary starts at $3200 and can go up based on your experience and the number of sessions you work.
+At Camp Bob Waldorf, your summer salary starts at around $3800 and can go up based on your experience and other qualifications.
 If any certifications are required we will pay for those, as well as for your time.
-You will not be charged for anything.
 Staff shirts are given, both room & board is provided, laundry is provided.

 Employee Perks